Child Welfare and Foster Care Statistics

 Youth Aging Out of Foster Care

-More than 20,000 youth left foster care in 2020 without reuniting with their parents or having another permanent family home.
+More than 15,000 youth left foster care in 2023 without reuniting with their parents or having another permanent family home, over 3,000 fewer than the previous year.
 The transition to adulthood is a significant and challenging developmental phase of life for all young people, but youth aging out of foster care on their own must face this without the support of a stable, loving family.
 Many also lose access to services and supports offered through the foster care system.
 Not surprisingly, these youth and young adults are more likely to experience behavioral, mental and physical health issues, housing problems and homelessness, employment and academic difficulties, early parenthood, incarceration and other potentially lifelong adversities.
 In line with the racial inequities noted earlier, youth of color are more likely to experience these challenges.
-The trajectories of these young people are not guaranteed, however.
-They can be positively influenced by policies and practices that ensure these vulnerable youths receive culturally-responsive, trauma-informed transition services and support to navigate the steps to adulthood, achieve stability and reach their full potential.

-Recognizing the importance of focusing on this population, the Foundation provides in-depth resources on youth aging out of foster care and 30 indicators describing the challenges they face as well as the support they receive, including academic, employment, health, financial, mentoring and other transition services.
+Recognizing the importance of this population, the Foundation provides in-depth resources on youth aging out of foster care and 30 indicators describing the challenges they face as well as the support they receive, including academic, employment, health, financial, mentoring and other transition services.

 Key findings among youth transitioning out of foster care: